 |Step 4:||Investment & visa grant

 Before being granted the temporary Significant Investor visa you will be invited to make the AU$5 million investment into the complying investment that you have nominated.
-Once the investment has been made you will be granted the temporary visa which is valid for a period of 4 years and 3 months.
+Once the investment has been made you will be granted the temporary visa which is valid for a period of 5 years.

 The temporary Significant Investment visa allows you and your family to live and work in Australia.